diogo-costa-silva/Data-Science-Projects/data-science-template/README.md

 - **Data Visualization:** Include packages which were used to plot graphs in the analysis or for understanding the ML modelling such as `seaborn, matplotlib` and others.
 - **Machine Learning:** This includes packages that were used to generate the ML model such as `scikit, tensorflow`, etc.

-The level of granularity you want to provide for the above list is entirely up to you.
 You can also add a few more levels, such as those for statistical analysis or data preparation, or you can simply incorporate them into the above list as is.

 # Data